Spondylosis: Cause, Classification and Treatment Options without Surgery

 What are some of the Treatment options for the Spine in Malaysia

 Conventional Western medicine dictates that patients with spondylosis need treatments through painkillers, injections, and surgery.
 However, studies have proven that patients who receive these forms of treatment only get temporary relief and are more susceptible to relapses.
-Conservative treatment approaches must be explored, such as physiotherapy and chiropractic care.
+Conservative treatment approaches must be explored, such as physical therapy (physiotherapy) and chiropractic care.
 Acupuncture has had some successes in reducing the pain, but it cannot fix the cause.
 Often, patients that receive acupuncture find themselves in pain.
 Therefore, we would recommend a course of care that addresses the real cause and not just the symptoms.
 In other words, acupuncture, medications, and injections do not offer much help in the long haul.

-Chiropractors and physiotherapists are helpful if they give targeted treatments.
+Chiropractors and physical therapist or physiotherapists are helpful if they give targeted treatments.
 Additionally, those with bone spurs may want to avoid the traditional means of physiotherapy or chiropractic.
 Physiotherapists and chiropractors do treat a host of the spine and joint conditions, but spondylosis requires specialized knowledge and ability.
 Above all, care must be taken not to aggravate or exacerbate a patient through aggressive means of treatment.
 In other words, the typical spine care given to so many neck or upper back pain sufferers may not be as effective.
 An excellent example of aggressive treatment is the rotatory chiropractic adjustments or excessive manual therapy and range of motion exercises that physiotherapists do.
 Our Chiros and Physios fix the cause and not covering up the symptoms.

 The Chiropractic Specialty Center Difference in Spondylosis Treatment